Nordix/nfqueue-loadbalancer/maglev.md

-## The Google Maglev load-balancer
+## Nordix/nfqueue-loadbalancer - Maglev

+Maglev is the Google load-balancer:

 * https://static.googleusercontent.com/media/research.google.com/en//pubs/archive/44824.pdf

 The `nfqueue-loadbalancer` uses a local implementation more or less exactly as described in this document [maglev.c](src/lib/maglev.c).

-The hash state is stored in "shared memory" so it is accessible from the program doing load-balancing (`nfqlb lb`) as well as from programs performing various configurations (`nfqlb <cmd>`);
+The hash state, `struct MagData`, is stored in shared memory accessible from the program doing load-balancing (`nfqlb lb`) as well as from programs performing various configurations (`nfqlb <cmd>`);

 ```c
 #define MAX_M 10000